 I am not against self-esteem, but I believe that self-esteem is just a meter that reads out the state of the system.
 It is not an end in itself.
 When you are doing well in school or work, when you are doing well with the people you love, when you are doing well in play, the meter will register high.
 When you are doing badly, it will register low. (p. v)

 Seligman makes a great point, as it is important to take his words into consideration when looking at self-esteem.
-Self-esteem and positive psychology may have not made a marriage quite yet, so it is important to look at what research tells us about self-esteem before we construct a rationale for it as positive psychology reseracher, coach, or practitioner.
+Self-esteem and positive psychology may not marry quite yet, so it is important to look at what research tells us about self-esteem before we construct a rationale for it as positive psychology researcher, coach, or practitioner.

 Self-esteem all over the world

 Recent research found a correlation between self-esteem and optimism with university students from Brazil (Bastianello, Pacico & Hutz & 2014).
 One of the most interesting results came from a cross-cultural research on life satisfaction and self-esteem, which was conducted in 31 countries.

 They found differences in self-esteem between collective and individualistic cultures with self-esteem being lower in collectivist cultures.
 Expressing personal emotions, attitudes, and cognitive thoughts are highly associated with self-esteem, collectivist cultures seem to have a drop in self-esteem because of a lack of those characteristics (Diener & Diener 1995).

 China, a collectivist culture, found that self-esteem was a significant predictor of life satisfaction (Chen, Cheung, Bond & Leung, 2006).
 They found that similar to other collectivist cultures, self-esteem also had an effect on resilience with teenagers.
 Teenagers with low self-esteem had a higher sense of hopelessness and had low resilience (Karatas, 2011).